acoli-repo/AURIS/guidelines/draft/sentence-level/discourse.md

 Note that in the template, several columns are hidden.
 These are auxiliary columns that annotators don't need to look into.

 Also note that automated pre-annotations might be incorrect.
 Except for `MARKER` (whose annotations should be replaced anyway), correcting an incorrect pre-annotation requires to leave a comment, either in an accompanying text file (annotation log), with reference to the corresponding sentence ID, or in the `COMMENT` column.

+> **Note on protected mode**: In protected mode, columns and rows cannot be resized.
+If this is necessary, annotators are free to turn off protection.
+Please do not re-enable protection afterwards so that we can spot those files.

 ## 1.2 Annotation Tasks and Procedure